 Yet this token makes me love Alaska…and makes me more likely to be loyal.
 A little “thank you” goes a long way and on this flight a small square of chocolate raised my respect level for Alaska Airlines even higher.

 There’s an important customer service lesson in this…perhaps an even broader one.
 Often, it is no so much what you get, but how you get it.
 A small piece of chocolate and “thank you” were worth so much more to me than a full meal slammed down on my tray.
-Saying “thank you” is an easy way to built loyalty.
+Saying “thank you” is an easy way to build loyalty.